 September

-This is a $30,000 college scholarship for rising high school seniors who have been positively impacted by a mentoring relationship.
+The AKLU Scholarship is a $30,000 college scholarship for rising high school seniors who have been positively impacted by a mentoring relationship.
 To be considered, applicants must be enrolled in a high school within Massachusetts, be a rising senior, apply to a four-year college, and be able to demonstrate exceptional leadership skills and a commitment to their communities.
 The deadline is September 23rd.
 Learn more here.

 October

 Rossiter Family Scholarship On Behalf of William J. Rizzo, Jr. is eligible to women or racial or ethnic minority (e.g.: African-American or Black, American Indian/Alaska Native, Asian, Hispanic/Latino, Native Hawaiian or other Pacific Islander) student currently enrolled in an ABET-accredited undergraduate or graduate program in civil or environmental engineering.
-Applicants must be currently enrolled as an undergraduate sophomore or higher, and must be residents of Massachusetts and attend a college or university in Massachusetts.
+Applicants must be currently enrolled as an undergraduate sophomore or higher, residents of Massachusetts and attend a college or university in Massachusetts.
 The deadline is October 18th.
 More information can be found here and here.

 November